rivermont/spidy/README.md

 ## Python Installation
 There are many different versions of Python, and probably hundreds of different installations of each them.
-Spidy is developed in Python v3.6.1, but should run without errors in other versions of Python 3. rivermont is using Python installed through the [Anaconda distribution](https://www.continuum.io/downloads), and Falconwarriorr uses [Python's standard distro](https://www.python.org/downloads/).
+Spidy is developed in Python v3.6.1, but should run without errors in other versions of Python 3.
+Rivermont is working with Python installed through the [Anaconda distribution](https://www.continuum.io/downloads), and Falconwarriorr uses [Python's standard distro](https://www.python.org/downloads/).

 ## Launching